 The Remuneration Policy for members of the Board is aimed at ensuring fair compensation and protecting the independence of the Board members.
 The remuneration of independent non-executive directors is fee-based, with each of the applicable fees being a fixed amount.
-The fees are reviewed, benchmarked and contractually agreed every three years.
+The fees are reviewed, benchmarked, and contractually agreed every three years.

-Non-executive directors, other than independent non-executive directors, are employees of Athora Group and are remunerated in line with the Group Remuneration Policy and any country specific terms and conditions.
-The Chief Executive Officer is an Identified Staff member within Athora Ireland and an executive director.
+Non-executive directors, other than independent non-executive directors, are employees of Athora Group and are remunerated in line with the Group Remuneration Policy and any country-specific terms and conditions.
+The Chief Executive Officer and his/her direct management team are classified as Identified Staff within Athora Ireland.